Banking Summer Internship - The Complete Tests Guide [2024-2025]

 Logical Reasoning Test

-The most popular type of Logical Reasoning question is the logical sequence.
-Again, this is designed to test your analytical skills and see how you can cope with new details you have never seen before.
+The most common type of Logical Reasoning question is the logical sequence.
+These questions are crafted to assess your analytical abilities and measure how effectively you handle unfamiliar information.

 Let’s see what a question like this might look like: